lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

 The full scope of my project is to grapple with every online database which contains at least 100 texts meeting my criteria: printed, in the United Kingdom, between the years 1789-99.

-I exclude single-author databases, such as diaries or correspondence, since they are not printed.
+I exclude databases of diaries or correspondence, since they are not printed.
+This has the effect of excluding single-author databases.